LargeNFT/large-nft/README.md

 ## Reader
 Generate a search-engine friendly static website for the collection.
 [Large Reader](https://gitlab.com/ptoner/large-reader)
 * Users do not need a web3 browser to read the collection.
 * Users do need a web3 browser to mint and interact with NFTs.

+The Large Reader is statically generated based on your collection info.
+Google can crawl the website and you can customimze it to improve SEO.
+Also the app is a Progressive Web App (PWA) and the user will feel like they are using a native application.
+Framework7 handles styling components for iOS, Android, and the web which makes things easy.

 Easily read and enjoy content in a familiar interface.